- Food and Cooking»

 Easy Directions for Guacamole

-- Remove the pit, then dice the avocado.
+- Remove the pit, then dice the avocado for easier mashing.

 Health Benefits of Avacados